gipi/abstract-interpretation/README.md

-This library uses ghidra as a "backend" to extract the control flow graph information and attempts to rebuild the code structure like the ghidra's own decompiler (this because ghidra doesn't expose APIs to extract the structure of the code but only its CFG).
+This library uses ghidra as a "backend" to extract the control flow graph information and attempts to rebuild the code structure like the ghidra's own decompiler (this because ghidra doesn't expose APIs to extract the structure of the code but only its CFG, at least, not easily).

+**Note:** it uses ``ghidra_bridge`` to communicate with ghidra itself and it's very slow.

+**Note:** it's a very early stage of development, without proper design decisions, do not expect much.

 For starter we are going to reconstruct the following "language"